Leslie E. Silverman

 lsilverman@fortneyscott.com

-Leslie E. Silverman is a shareholder at Fortney & Scott, LLC where she counsels and advises clients on complying with workplace laws, and a wide range of workplace issues, including harassment, disability and religious discrimination, employment screening, pay equity and diversity and inclusion.
-Ms. Silverman frequently represents clients before the U.S. Equal Employment Opportunity Commission (EEOC) and other government agencies and conducts high-level investigations.
+Leslie E. Silverman is a shareholder at Fortney & Scott, LLC where she counsels and advises clients on complying with workplace laws, and a wide range of workplace issues, including discrimination and harassment based on race, sex, religion, disability, age, employment screening, pay discrimination, and inclusive practices.
+Ms. Silverman frequently represents clients before the U.S. Equal Employment Opportunity Commission (EEOC) and other government agencies and specializes in conducting high-level and high stakes workplace investigations.

-Ms. Silverman serves as an independent monitor, appointed by the court in consent decree resolutions and with the approval of the EEOC in conciliation agreements, to address allegations of widespread discrimination and harassment.
+Ms. Silverman serves as an independent monitor, in consent decree resolutions and conciliation agreements between employers and the EEOC, and in private settlements, where she addresses allegations of widespread discrimination and harassment.
 In this role, she works with employers to ensure they have effective and compliant policies, robust complaint and investigation procedures, impactful workplace training programs, effective and compliant application processes, supervisor accountability measures and appraisal systems.
 She also collaborates with employers on the development of employee surveys, feedback tools and other key components of effective culture initiatives.

 Ms. Silverman previously served as the Vice Chair of the EEOC until September 2008, and as a Member of the Commission starting in 2002.
-While at the Commission, she initiated and led the EEOC’s Systemic Task Force, which examined the EEOC’s efforts at combating systemic discrimination.
-She also helped spearhead the Commission’s examination of discrimination against workers with caregiving responsibilities, and this effort culminated in the issuance of EEOC’s Caregiver guidance.
-During her tenure on the Commission, Ms. Silverman led an effort to expand and enhance the EEOC’s mediation program in partnership with the American Bar Association.
-Immediately prior to joining the EEOC, she served for five years as Labor Counsel to the Senate Health, Education, Labor and Pensions Committee Her responsibilities included oversight of the EEOC and the Department of Labor and for handling all employment discrimination, Fair Labor Standards Act, and Family Medical Leave Act legislation on behalf of the Committee.
+During her tenure on the Commission, she initiated and led an internal Systemic Task Force which resulted in the 2006 overhaul and reprioritization of EEOC’s Systemic Discrimination Program; spearheaded the examination of discrimination against caregivers and issuance of the 2007 Caregiver Guidance; shepherded the 2008 Compliance Manual on Religious Discrimination through the Commission and led an effort to expand and enhance the EEOC’s mediation program in partnership with the American Bar Association.
+Ms. Silverman also served as Labor Counsel to the Senate Health, Education, Labor and Pensions (“HELP”) Committee, where her responsibilities included oversight of EEOC, the Department of Labor and handling EEO, FLSA and FMLA legislation and oversight on behalf of the HELP Committee.

-Ms. Silverman is a frequent speaker on EEO law and the EEOC, both in the United States and abroad.
+Ms. Silverman is a frequent speaker on EEO law and the EEOC.

 Practices